Detective Conan: Jolly Roger in the Deep Azure: Plot

 The next day, Conan compares the tire tracks to the bikes.
 He discovers GPS trackers in a small number of bikes.
 After eating breakfast, the Detective Boys continue the treasure hunt, while Conan continues his investigation.
 While wandering, he overhears the investigation team, and hears that a storm is coming.
 He learns that the rifle that fired the bullets must be quite old and that Mima was the only one to own a rifle that old.
 Back to the Detective Boys, they find the final stamp and the last clue, "The numbers are the hints".
 The Detective Boys figure they should ask Mima.
 Conan asks Mima on where the treasure is since he is a treasure hunter.
 Ran and Sonoko visit Kimiko and they talk.
 The officer comes and ask for Mabuchi to come to the investigation room.
 Ran, Sonoko, and Kimiko leave the store only to be taken hostage by the treasure hunters.

 Mima takes the kids and show them the original map made by Anne 300 years ago.
 It is exactly like the map Iwanaga gave the kids.
 They figure out the red and blue color on the numbers are for the first or surname.
 The numbers are actually letters from the English Alphabet.
 It spells out Jolly Roger, the flag of a pirate.
 The skull on the pirate flag on the 300-year-old map reveals the letters DOS DIOSAS, which in Spanish means Two Goddesses.
 It means the entrance to where the treasure is between two goddesses.

 Back to the treasure hunters, Kimiko is knocked out.
-The treasure hunters take Ran and Sonoko on a boat toward Yorioyajima (Skull Island).
+The treasure hunters take Ran and Sonoko on a boat toward the island named Yorioyajima (meaning Skull Island).
 Kimiko arrives to the inn and tell them they are being taken to Yorioyajima.
 Conan tells the Detective Boys to inform the officers and tells Mima to take him to the island.
 The professor gives two mini oxygen tanks that supply 10 minutes of oxygen to Conan.

 Back to the treasure hunters, they are preparing to dive.
 They cut Sonoko to use her as bait and tell them to dive or else.
 They dive and enter the cave.
 Conan uses the original entrance and enters the cave above ground.
 The treasure hunter find the treasure room, to only find a boat with nothing precious on it.
 They are knocked out by Conan and his soccer ball.
-Conan tells Iwanagawa to come out of hiding and knew that Conan was being followed.
-Conan revealed that Iwanagawa set up the puzzle and got them to come to Koumijima, copied the treasure map, and shot the treasure hunters so he could get the treasure himself.
-After realizing there is no treasure, Iwanagawa gives up.
+Conan tells Iwanaga to come out of hiding and knew that Conan was being followed.
+Conan revealed that Iwanaga set up the puzzle and got them to come to Koumijima, copied the treasure map, and shot the treasure hunters so he could get the treasure himself.
+After realizing there is no treasure, Iwanaga gives up.